2014-2015 Verification Information

 Tax transcript comes directly from the IRS and contains most of the line items from your federal tax return.
-For 2013-2014, the federal government will only accept official tax transcripts from the IRS to verify financial information on the FAFSA.
-To avoid having to order a tax transcript, an IRS Data Retrieval should be used when completing the FAFSA.
+For 2014-2015, the federal government will only accept official tax transcripts from the IRS to verify financial information on the FAFSA.
+To avoid having to order a tax transcript, IRS Data Retrieval should be used when completing the FAFSA.
 The tax transcript is free and can be ordered by calling 1-800-908-9946 or visiting www.irs.gov/transcript and choosing to download it or order it by mail.

-I will file, but have not completed my return, what documents do I need to submit?
+I will file taxes, but have not completed my tax return, what documents do I need to submit?

-You need to submit a copy of your IRS Form 4868 "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," along with all W-2's received for the specific tax year.
+You need to submit a copy of your IRS Form 4868 "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return", along with all 2013 W-2 forms received for the specific tax year.
 If you are self-employed and/or have a Form 1099, a signed statement certifying the amount of your AGI and income taxes paid is required.

 What must I do if I am selected for Verification?

 If your FAFSA has been selected for verification, it is necessary for you to submit the requested documentation preferably within ten business days of being notified.
-These documents may include a Verification Worksheet, Tax Return Transcripts, W-2 Forms, Marriage Certificate, Divorce Decree, a Social Security Card, proof of citizenship or permanent resident card, proof child support, proof of federal assistance programs and other documents as needed to resolve conflicting information.
+These documents may include a Verification Worksheet, Tax Return Transcripts, W-2 Forms, Marriage Certificate, Divorce Decree, a Social Security Card, proof of citizenship or permanent resident card, proof of child support, proof of federal assistance programs and other documents as needed to resolve conflicting information.
 The type of documents required will vary from student to student, and not all students selected for FAFSA verification will have to submit the same documents.
-Once you have collected all the required documents, take them to your Financial Aid Office.

-What happens if I update my FAFSA and it is selected for verification after funds were already credited?
+What happens if I update my FAFSA and it is selected for verification after funds were already disbursed?

 You are required to submit all requested documents within 30 days of being selected but no later than ten days before the current semester concludes.
 If we do not receive the documents, your financial aid will be reversed and cancelled.

 Where do I submit my financial aid documents?